DELTA CHI AWARDS

 - Raymond D. Galbreth Certificate of Achievement

-The Award of Excellence objectively recognizes a chapter for overall outstanding performance and a majority of Delta Chi’s core competencies.
+The Award of Excellence objectively recognizes a chapter/colony for overall outstanding performance in a majority of Delta Chi’s core competencies.

 Individual Awards Recognizing outstanding members and friends of the Fraternity